lincon-cardoso/lincon-cardoso/README.md

 ## 👨‍💻 About Me

-I'm a passionate front-end developer and freelancer, always looking for new challenges and ways to grow.
+Passionate Front-End Developer with a focus on crafting clean, performant interfaces.
+I enjoy translating design concepts into interactive experiences and learning new technologies every day.

-- 🧠 Currently learning **React**, **TypeScript**, and diving deeper into fullstack development
+- 🧠 Currently diving into **React** and **TypeScript**, expanding into full-stack development
-- ⚒️ Focused on writing clean code, building great UIs, and improving performance
+- ⚒️ Strong emphasis on code quality, UI/UX best practices, and performance optimization
-- 📦 I build personal projects to test real-world skills and improve daily
+- 🚀 Continuously building personal projects to tackle real-world challenges
-- 🧘 Calm, curious, and goal-oriented
+- 🧘 Calm, curious, and driven by results

 ---